antonnazarov/apricot/apricot-docs/readthedocs/source/0020-quick-start.rst

    The "Reverse Engineering" toolbar button

-The connect to database form will be shown.
+The Connect to the Database" form will be shown.

 .. note::
    This form might be different depending on the target database type.